 The second case study is about a global information management for a leading CPG company.
-This leading CPG company had grown through multiple acquisitions in multiple different countries and what not.
-They had a legacy of different processes, having acquired multiple different clients and what had happened along with that is it was purely an excel driven decision based system and primarily all the data that was getting off was really not accurate, it was coming some multiple different data sources.
-So, the problem statement for us was to really define, one enterprise performance workbench that will really look at strategic, operational as well as tactical decision points as well as look at the different matrix, look at the different score cards and what not.
-So, we went about creating a very quick prototype with a very flexible SOA-based architecture because this had to continue to go across all the different various roles in the organization.
-So, this flexible architecture would enable a person to really subscribe to a particular set of information and the data was stored at a very accounts level that any kind of data would have been able to be build by some of these people and create their own dashboard and metrics and what not in a very quick time.
-So, we have just finished the prototype of this in the six months and it has been extremely successful.
-The processes they liked, the matrix definition they have liked and we are looking at really 3 to 6 years roadmap in terms of really rolling up this whole decision support systems across the organization.
+This leading CPG company had grown through multiple acquisitions through multiple different countries and what not.
+They had a legacy of different processes having acquired multiple different clients, and what had happened along with that is it was purely an Excel-driven decisionbased system and primarily all the data that was getting off was really not accurate, it was showing some multiple different data sources.
+So, the problem especially for us was to really define one enterprise performance workbench that will really look at strategic operational as well as practical decision points as well as look at the different metrics, look at the different score cards, and what So, we went about creating a well-equipped prototype with a very flexible SOA-based architecture because this had to continue to go across all the different various roles in the organization.
+So, this flexible architecture would enable a person to really subscribe to a particular set of information and the data was stored at a very accounts level that any kind of data would have been able to be fed by some of these people and create their own dashboard and metrics and what not in a very quick time.
+So, we have just finished the prototype of this in the six months, and it has been extremely successful.
+The processes they liked, the metrics definition they have liked, and we are looking at really three to six years roadmap in terms of really rolling out this whole decision support systems across the organization.